Fantasy Life: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three nines and one eight for a total of 35 out of 40.

 Megan Sullivan of IGN said that it "is a fun blend of life simulation and RPG" and that it "offers a cornucopia of activities to do."
 Conversely, Polygons Griffin McElroy said that it is "more mundane than fantastic."
-McElroy criticized the game's battling mechanics, saying that they "require almost no strategy" and that "even the game’s toughest foes can be easily outwitted; every enemy has an invisible boundary they’ll never move past, so defeating any enemy is as easy as hitting them, running to the boundary and repeating."
+McElroy criticized the game's battling mechanics, saying that they "require almost no strategy" and that "even the game's toughest foes can be easily outwitted; every enemy has an invisible boundary they'll never move past, so defeating any enemy is as easy as hitting them, running to the boundary and repeating."

 Jeuxvideo.coms Kaaraj praised the game's cutscenes, but criticized the game for only having a few of them.

 The game's story was criticized by several reviewers, with McElroy saying that it might be its "most repetitive element", IGN's Sullivan claiming that it "has pacing issues", and Destructoids Brittany Vincent noting that "the beginning of the game is riddled with JRPG narrative tropes"; however, Eurogamers Simon Parkin praised the game's story, calling it "witty".
 USgamer's Jeremy Parish noted several similarities between Fantasy Life's story and the story of Dragon Quest IX.

 Chad Sapieha of National Post gave it 7.5 out of 10 and said that it "appeals to the dad in me because it teaches kids that work can be fun.
 It encourages kids to think that jobs – even real ones like tailoring and carpentry – are like a game."
 However, Liam Martin of Digital Spy gave it three stars out of five, saying that "despite its flaws, there is a lot of fun to be had in Fantasy Life.
 The job system is extensive and mastering each skill compulsive, while decorating apartments provides a nice break from the repetitive missions."
 Roger Hargreaves of Metro gave it five out of ten and called it "A fun mix of influences and career paths, but the game doesn't make being a mercenary or magician entertaining enough – let alone a tailor or woodcutter."
 Jed Pressgrove of Slant Magazine gave it one-and-a-half stars out of five, saying, "Some will try to excuse this nonsense by claiming the game is for kids, but this cynical explanation implies we live in an age where we should lie to everyone, including our children, about what 'adventure' entails."

 In April 2013, Level-5 revealed that the game had sold over 300,000 units in Japan.